Relintai/pandemonium_engine_docs/03_usage/20_export/07_running_on_macos.md

 # Running Pandemonium apps on macOS

-See also:

-    This page covers running Pandemonium projects on macOS.
-    If you haven't exported your project yet, read `doc_exporting_for_macos` first.

 By default, macOS will run only applications that are signed and notarized.

 Depending on the way a macOS app is signed and distributed, the following scenarios are possible:

 ## App is signed, notarized and distributed via App Store

-Note:

-    App developers need to join the Apple Developer Program, and configure signing and notarization options during export, then upload the app to the App Store.
+Note: App developers need to join the Apple Developer Program, and configure signing and notarization options during export, then upload the app to the App Store.

 The app should run out of the box, without extra user interaction required.

 ## App is signed, notarized and distributed outside App Store

-Note:

-    App developers need to join the Apple Developer Program, and configure signing and notarization options during export, then distribute the app as ".DMG" or ".ZIP" archive.
+Note: App developers need to join the Apple Developer Program, and configure signing and notarization options during export, then distribute the app as ".DMG" or ".ZIP" archive.

 When you run the app for the first time, the following dialog is displayed: